pudly/schmopera-hugo/content/articles/in-review-death-desire.md

 ---
-title: "In review: Death & Desire"
+title: "In review: Death &amp; Desire"
 ---

 *Death & Desire* is a blending of two art song cycles.
 One, *Die schöne